aunagar/FeatureMetric-PnP/README.md

 ## Extras

 * The main code of our feature-metric PnP optimizer along with some toy examples, can be found under `featurePnP`.
-* The code for the robotcar exploration that examines the quality of the ground truth poses using epipolar geometry, can be found under `robotcar_exploration`.
-There is also a dedicated `README` for this folder.
+* The code for the RobotCar exploration that examines the quality of the ground truth poses using epipolar geometry, can be found under `robotcar_exploration`.
+There is also a dedicated `README` in this folder.
 * Some visualization scripts can be found under `visualization`.

 ## Credits